wxGlade/wxGlade/sphinx/tutorial.rst

 **Add a notebook:**

-* click on the Notebook icon |notebook| in the section "Containers" of the *Palette* window to start placing a notebook
+* click on the Notebook icon |notebook| in the section "Containers" of the *Palette* panel to start placing a notebook
-* click on the hatched area in the *Design* window or on the sizer slot |sizer_slot| in the *Tree* window
+* click on the hatched area in the *Design* window or on the sizer slot |sizer_slot| in the *Tree* control of the main window
 * in the dialog, select :guilabel:`wxNB_TOP` to place the notebook tabs at the top

 The newly created notebook will have one page already, which consists of just a panel.
 It will have a default name like :guilabel:`notebook_1_pane_1`.